anjanatiha/COVID-19/README.md

-<<<<<<< HEAD
 # Analysis on 2019 Novel Coronavirus COVID-19 (2019-nCoV) Data Repository by Johns Hopkins CSSE

-This is the analysis of data repository for the 2019 Novel Coronavirus Visual Dashboard operated by the Johns Hopkins University Center for Systems Science and Engineering (JHU CSSE).
-Also, Supported by ESRI Living Atlas Team and the Johns Hopkins University Applied Physics Lab (JHU APL).
+This is the analysis of data collected from the Johns Hopkins University Center.

 ### To see analysis follow the following links:<br>
 GitHub Code directory :<br>